 account-policy - user account policy configuration

-The svc:/system/security/account-policy:default service provides the security policy configuration for user account attributes.
-Authentication Policy, password complexity, and default RBAC settings.
+The svc:/system/account-policy:default service provides the security policy configuration for user account attributes, authentication policy, password complexity, and default RBAC settings.

 The current implementation uses the smf_stencil mechanism to write the values to the following legacy files.
 The files are considered obsolete and support for specification of account policy in them may be removed in a future release.
 At that point, the account-policy SMF service will always be authoritative.
 For more information, see the smf_stencil(5) man page.